bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.

 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
 This does not apply to those comments used to generate documentation.

+## Image Naming

+Image names should be named consistently to preserve organization and developer sanity.
+They should be named as one [lower camel case](http://c2.com/cgi/wiki?LowerCamelCase) string with a description of their purpose, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of color and/or placement, and finally their state.

+**For example:**

+* `refreshBarButtonItem` / `refreshBarButtonItem@2x` and `refreshBarButtonItemSelected` / `refreshBarButtonItemSelected@2x`
+* `articleNavigationBarWhite` / `articleNavigationBarWhite@2x` and `articleNavigationBarBlackSelected` / `articleNavigationBarBlackSelected@2x`.

+Images that are used for a similar purpose should be grouped in respective groups in an Images folder.